carbon-design-system/ibm-products/packages/cloud-cognitive/README.md

 [![GitHub Lerna version](https://img.shields.io/github/lerna-json/v/carbon-design-system/ibm-cloud-cognitive)](https://lerna.js.org)
 [![PRs welcome](https://img.shields.io/badge/PRs-welcome-brightgreen)](https://github.com/carbon-design-system/ibm-cloud-cognitive/blob/master/.github/CONTRIBUTING.md)

-> Carbon for Cloud & Cognitive common UI components
+> Carbon for IBM Products common UI components

 ## 🚀 Getting started

 If you're just getting started and looking to browse our React components, take a look at [our Storybook](https://ibm-cloud-cognitive.netlify.app).

-## 📦 Installing IBM Cloud Cognitive
+## 📦 Installing Carbon for IBM Products

-To use IBM Cloud Cognitive components, all you need to do is install the `@carbon/ibm-cloud-cognitive` package.
+To use Carbon for IBM Products components, all you need to do is install the `@carbon/ibm-cloud-cognitive` package.

 ```shell